inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/binary.md

 ## Stop Broadcasts Packets

-Two *stop all broadcasts* packets are special packet types that will disable all binary and ASCII data streams.
+Two *stop all broadcasts* packets are special packet types that will disable all binary and NMEA data streams.
 The following functions calls are provided in the SDK to generate and send the stop all broadcasts packet.

 ### All Ports